xychen-ocn/Satellite_GOES_SST/docs/index.md

 ---
 layout: single
 author_profile: false
+Title: "Welcome!"
 ---

-# About this github repository
+## About this github repository
  - Standard matlab written in a non-object oriented way.
  - Code are to download SST product from PSL ftp; extract SST features from the SST product; compute cloudiness from SST cloud mask; and find cloudiness over ellipitcal features.

-### 2. To-do list:
+### Ongoing To-do list:
-[] - check cross-SST wind variation and its correlation with the SST [] - try computing coupling coefficients (or show the bin statistics between delta wind and delta SST) [] - find correlation between SST and the temporal cloud fraction.
+-[ ] check cross-SST wind variation and its correlation with the SST

+-[ ] try computing coupling coefficients (or show the bin statistics between delta wind and delta SST)

+-[ ] find correlation between SST and the temporal cloud fraction.

 # About this ongoing analysis
 ## Background
-### 1. Air-Sea Interaction at mesoscale and the coupling coefficients
+### 1. Park et al. (2006)

 ## Methods